PX4/PX4-user_guide/en/config/safety.md

 - *Stabilized*
 - *Rattitude*

 For modes that do not support disarming in flight, the switch is ignored during flight, but may be used after landing is detected.
-This includes *Position mode*.
+This includes *Position mode* and autonomous modes (e.g. *Mission*, *Land* etc.).

 To use an arm switch you will need to [manually set parameters](../advanced_config/parameters.md):
 - [RC_MAP_ARM_SW](../advanced_config/parameter_reference.md#RC_MAP_ARM_SW) must be set to the corresponding switch RC channel.